2022 FIA Formula 3 Championship: Scoring system

 Points were awarded to the top ten classified finishers in both races.
-The feature race pole-sitter also received four points, and one point was given to the driver who set the fastest lap inside the top ten in both races.
+The feature race pole-sitter also received two points, and one point was given to the driver who set the fastest lap inside the top ten in both races.
 No extra points were awarded to the sprint race pole-sitter, as the grid for that was set by reversing the top twelve qualifiers.